sassoftware/model-management-resources/samples/README.md

 ## Workflow Integration

-The sample workflow definition (BPMN) file in the [Workflow_Integration](./Workflow_Integration) section of the samples directory is an example of a simplified workflow for sending KPI alerts via email when monitoring performance of models.
+The [Workflow_Integration](./Workflow_Integration) section of the samples directory contains example workflows that can be used in conjunction with SAS Model Manager and SAS Workflow Manager.

 ## Custom KPIs